 AMS-managed vs. Higher Logic Security Groups

-- Higher Logic Security Groups are created and managed on your Higher Logic site.
+- Higher Logic Security Groups are created and managed on your Thrive Community.
 Users are added to and removed from these Security Groups either manually in the Admin interface or via Automation Rules.

 Permissions via Automation Rules